TempeHS/2027CT_myAIChatbot_Leon.L/README.md

 ## Description

 I am making a workable AI chatbot that you can talk to.
+My AI chatbot will be able to talk and awnser questions of any topic.

 ## Getting Started